GfSE/SAF-Specification/viewpoints/Operational-Context-Exchange-Viewpoint.md

 * [Supplier](../stakeholders.md#Supplier)
 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
-* What Operational Exchange the Operational Performer(s) need to consume or provide?
+* What Operational Exchange the Operational Performers need to consume or provide?
 ## Presentation
 An internal block diagram (IBD) associated to an Operational Context showing the connected Operational Performer(s) in their respective Operational Role and the Operational Exchange per connection.